fbpx

 How are Wisdom Teeth Extracted?

-First, Dr. Hardt administers anesthesia and sedation to make sure you don’t feel pain or discomfort during the procedure.
-Then, he makes a small incision in the gum tissue to reach the impacted tooth.
-Using specialized tools, he gently removes the tooth and closes the incision with dissolvable stitches.
+First, our doctors will administer anesthesia and sedation to make sure you don’t feel pain or discomfort during the procedure.
+Then, they will make a small incision in the gum tissue to reach the impacted tooth.
+Using specialized tools, they will gently remove the tooth and close the incision with dissolvable stitches.

 After a few days, you will need to schedule a follow-up visit so Dr. Hardt and Dr. Cruz can check on your progress and see if the area has healed properly.